Parx-3DS/Desk/README.md

 any groups & or persons looking too nontendo pertisipate are welcome -> https://www.3dbrew.org/
-Perspective finacial investors, Please review above listed zip files for your selfs!
+Perspective finacial investors, Please review enclosed zip files for your selfs!

 # local on our Three-DS::Desk